HenryZhao2020/PlainEdit/README.md

 # PlainEdit
-A Better Alternative to Windows Notepad:
+An alternative to Windows Notepad with additional features, such as Advanced Search & Replace, Dark Mode, and more!

 - Dark Mode
 - View Recent Files